 The one guy from “Popular” is here as Jessica’s boyfriend and they kiss and it’s all very white, blonde, and bland.

 Well what do we have here but Steve Guttenberg!
 He is Jessica’s agent, and we get a pretty awkward scene where Jessica really wants to star in a Barbra Streisand biopic.
 Now just for the sake of my own sanity, I’m going to pretend that this is a subversive satire on Jennifer Love Hewitt’s Audrey Hepburn movie.
 Either way, Jessica pouts a LOT and says maybe she can’t play Babz, but she no longer wants to do talking dog movies.

 Movie premiere.
-Jessica is wearing white and has her hair down but totally classy and has toned down the makeup and seriously looks great.
+Jessica is wearing white and has her hair down but done.
+She’s toned down the makeup and seriously looks great.
 Nigel the Misogynist was right about the dress.

 Inside the theater, we see Jessica talking to a dog; then it’s over and Wonder Bread Boyfriend has to leave and Jessica is sad.

 But about to get sadder, as Steve Guttenberg reveals that Cousin Barry has been stealing from Jessica.
 I don’t know who Cousin Barry is, but he stole 15 million dollars.
 All of her investments.
 She’s going to lose her home!
 She says she guesses she can live in the guesthouse, and Steve Guttenberg is like that’s part of the house, bimbo.